th0/list_of_events/README.md

 # list_of_events
-Sample project which goals and objectives are: simple authentication via google account, obtaining events from Calndadar
+Sample project which goals and objectives are: simple authentication via google account, obtaining events from Calndadar and write them copies down.